-Pakistan faced severe terrorism all over the country and suicidal bombing were almost happened daily in different parts of country and due to government machinery and armed forces were deployed to control terrorism.
+Pakistan faced severe terrorism all over the country and suicidal bombing were almost happened daily in different parts of country and due to this tragic state of affairs economic activities were standstill.
+The whole government machinery and armed forces were deployed to control terrorism.
 Terrorist attacks were made on mosque, schools, churches and other public places and hundreds of thousands of innocent people lost their lives or became disable.
 Traveling of local people particularly women was very difficult and female children schools were hit, causing huge causalities of innocent small children.
 Similarly, industries operating in Pakhtoonkhah province was stand stilled and tourists' arrival from domestic and foreign countries was almost became zero, causing huge financial and economic loss to the country.
 The infrastructure more than \$30 billion dollars was destroyed.
 Pakistan is the country which was most effected country by war against terrorism because it land, people, resources and assets were not safe and were not being utilized properly.
-In other words, this war crippled Pakistan's economy during 2001- operation was launched by Pakistan Army throughout country and hundreds of terrorists were either arrested or killed during encounter.
-Moreover, long borders to stop infiltration of terrorists from both sides.
-It reduced number of terrorist activities in Pakistan substantially and its major credit is gone to
+In other words, this war crippled Pakistan's economy during 2001-2017 period.
+In order to crush and eliminate terrorism "Zarb-e-Fasad" operation was launched by Pakistan Army throughout country and hundreds of terrorists were either arrested or killed during encounter.
+Moreover, Pakistan take security measures through erection of barricades at Pak-Afghan long borders to stop infiltration of terrorists from both sides.
+It reduced number of terrorist activities in Pakistan substantially and its major credit is gone to Pakistan Army, which all possible measures to prevent attacks on US and its allied forces stationed in Afghanistan.